-In addition, in January 2021, seven new Executive Officers(employee) were appointed, including one woman.
+In addition, the eight currently appointed Executive Officers (employees) include one woman.

 (See the Securities Report for career histories of directors.)(Japanese Only)

 [4-14.
 Director and Auditor Training]

 While the Company strives to create training opportunities to enable directors to effectively fulfill their roles and responsibilities, including provision of information on various seminars and distribution of training materials, we intend to focus even more efforts on this area to enhance training methods still further and to increase training opportunities.